mit-cml/yrtoolkit/yr/tutorials/facemesh.md

 The Facemesh model takes in the image of your face and gives you the specific location of many different facial features, such as the X and Y coordinates of your nose, forehead, or mouth.
 Using such information, you can create facial filters; these are essentially images that follow specific points on your face.

-To access the Facemesh model, you will use the <strong>FaceExtension</strong>, which is an App Inventor tool that acts as a bridge to empower you to use the model in your own mobile app.
+To access the Facemesh model, you will use the <span class="icon" alt="posenetextension"></span><strong>FaceExtension</strong>, which is an App Inventor tool that acts as a bridge to empower you to use the model in your own mobile app.
 ![Bridge](../images/facemesh/bridge.png){:.enlargeImage}
 The end result of this project will be your own filter camera!
 You can use this app to take creative photos and share them with your friends.

 <br />
-**Important**: Please note that for this project you cannot use the Emulator to test your app as the Emulator cannot run MIT App Inventor extensions such as the <strong>FaceExtension</strong>.
+**Important**: Please note that for this project you cannot use the Emulator to test your app as the Emulator cannot run MIT App Inventor extensions such as the <span class="icon" alt="posenetextension"></span><strong>FaceExtension</strong>.
 To make sure that your mobile device has the needed hardware capability for Facemesh, use AI2 Companion on <a href="../aiaFiles/facemesh/Facemesh_TestProject.aia" target="_blank">this .aia </a>test file.

 ## Graphical User Interface (GUI)